Documentation of Cifungwa Folktales

 The picture at the top shows Isah Wakili and his elder brother, while the video shows Baro Gabi thanking God for the day.

-The deposit includes contributions from Cifungwa people (also Ura) of Ringa community in Rafi local government, Niger state Nigeria.
+The collection includes contributions from Cifungwa people (also Ura) of Ringa community in Rafi local government, Niger state Nigeria.
 According to Cifungwa people, the Cifungwa people are originally from Kporumi, Zamfara in old Sokoto state of Northwestern Nigeria.

 The data in this collection was elicited in four Fungwa villages, namely Sarari, Garbi, Jagaba and Ringa.